-Sale of the business can occur in a number of different forms -
+Sale of the business can occur in a number of different forms:

-- 1. Sale to third party often by way of a trade sale within the industry - 2.
-Sale to a partner or co-owner - 3.
-Sale to an employee, or a management buyout (MBO) - 4.
-Public listing (IPO) - 5.
-Liquidation either formal, in the case of a distressed business, or as a considered choice whereby the owner arranges for an orderly realisation of the assets of the business
+- 1. Sale to a third party often by way of a trade sale within the industry. - 2.
+Sale to a partner or co-owner. - 3.
+Sale to an employee, or a management buyout (MBO). - 4.
+Public listing (IPO). - Liquidation either formal, in the case of a distressed business, or as a considered choice whereby the owner arranges for an orderly realisation of the assets of the business.

 The choice will depend on the size and strength of your business and individual circumstances.
-But whichever form it takes, the planning for sale and implementing your strategy is a process that can take some time if your objective is to maximise the value of your business.
+But whichever option you select, the planning for the sale and implementing your strategy is a process that can take some time if you want to maximise the value of your business.